MicrosoftDocs/microsoft-salescopilot-docs/articles/administrator-settings-for-viva-sales.md

 ### Can I change the administrator settings on my mobile device?

-Administrator settings can't be opened on phones, small tablets, or windows that are smaller than 768 pixels wide.
+Administrator settings can't be opened on phones, small tablets, or windows that are narrower than 768 pixels.
 You must use a desktop or laptop to access the settings in the Teams desktop app or the web app.

 ### Why can't I view the administrator settings in the Teams dark or high contrast theme?